Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 Storage

-The medicine is stored for two years, it is dispensed in pharmacies exclusively by prescription.
-You can use it as analogues (from 300 rubles), other analogues differ much more in composition and you need to consult with your doctor about them.
+The medicine is stored for two years and is sold in pharmacies only with a prescription.
+You can use them as analogues (from 300 rubles), other analogues differ much more in composition and you should consult your doctor about them.

 ?
-Painful sensations are present, but with the injection itself and the administration of the medicine, there is practically no pain, painful sensations appear after a couple of hours, pain increases in the gluteal muscle, but it is quite tolerable.
-When you enter and puncture the skin, the pain is practically not felt, unlike B vitamins, magnesia and other drugs.
+Painful sensations are present, but during the injection itself and the administration of the medicine there is practically no pain, painful sensations appear after a couple of hours, the pain in the gluteal muscle increases, but is quite tolerable.
+When inserting and puncturing the skin, pain is practically not felt, unlike B vitamins, magnesium and other drugs.

-How long does it last?
-In shock conditions, anaphylactic shock, a strong manifestation of allergies, the injection acts almost instantly, and its action lasts for a really long time.
-Sometimes just one injection is enough to completely get rid of all the consequences, and sometimes it is necessary to pierce the full course for relief to come.
-In general, the medicine works for about a couple of days.
+How long does it last??
+In cases of shock, anaphylactic shock, or severe allergies, the injection acts almost instantly, and its effect lasts for a really long time.
+Sometimes just one injection is enough to completely get rid of all the consequences, and sometimes it is necessary to inject a full course for relief to occur.
+In general, the medicine lasts for about a couple of days.

 Prednisolone is very often used by emergency physicians as a fast-acting, long-acting drug.